-But not so, if you happen to be Ahmir Thompson, the Grammy winning co-founder of the Roots, a music historian, author, entrepreneur, and the musical director for NBC’s Late Night with Jimmy Fallon.
+Owning a specialty clothing venture or testing the audio of musical compositions by using one’s car stereo are ordinary business activities.
+But not so, if you happen to be Ahmir “Questlove” Thompson, the Grammy-winning co-founder of The Roots, a music historian, author, entrepreneur, and the musical director for NBC’s Late Night with Jimmy Fallon.

-Major takeaway lessons: African American music and culture, history, and marketing strategies.
-And in today’s world, how the intersection of civil rights, creative and entrepreneurial issues sometimes affects some members of society.
+Takeaway Lesson: African American music, culture, history, and marketing strategies dominate in today’s world, yet the intersection of civil rights with creative and entrepreneurial issues affects minorities on a daily basis.

-Note: Democracrcy.org content contains some Adult language & video scenes
+DemocracyNow. org: https://www.democracynow.org/2013/9/2/questlove_on_police_racial_profiling_hip.
+Note: The Democracrcy.org content contains some adult language and video scenes.

 New York Times Book Review: Mo’ Meta Blues: https://www.nytimes.com/2013/06/26/books/questlove-publishes-his-memoir-mo-meta-blues.html